joshski/calabash-android/ruby-gem/lib/calabash-android/canned_steps.md

     Then /^I am at "([^\"]*)"$/ do |location|
     Then /^I go to "([^\"]*)"$/ do |location|

-To use a set of concrete GPS cordinates
+To use a set of concrete GPS coordinates

     Then /^I am at ([-+]?[0-9]*\.?[0-9]+), ([-+]?[0-9]*\.?[0-9]+)$/ do |latitude, longitude|
     Then /^I go to ([-+]?[0-9]*\.?[0-9]+), ([-+]?[0-9]*\.?[0-9]+)$/ do |latitude, longitude|